Exploring Levels Of Anxiety Or Worry

 iStock/Kateryna Onyshchuk

-Understanding the symptom severity can help you determine when it may be time to seek support.
+Understanding the levels of anxiety symptoms can help you determine when it may be time to seek support.
 While you can connect with a healthcare provider as a result of anxiety or other mental health challenges, it may be especially important for those experiencing moderate, severe, or panic-level symptoms.

 Levels of mild anxiety may or may not be classified as clinically significant and may or may not impact an individual’s daily functioning.
-While they might not require long-term or pharmacological treatment, they could come to negatively affect a person’s day-to-day life and well-being—especially if left unaddressed.
+Mild anxiety doesn’t typically require long-term or pharmacological treatment, but it could come to negatively affect a person’s day-to-day life and well-being—especially if left unaddressed.
 A therapist can help an individual work to develop healthy coping mechanisms so their symptoms don’t worsen.

 Those who live with moderate anxiety may sometimes have trouble focusing on anything besides the source of their anxiety.
-They may experience more physical manifestations of their feelings as well, such as nausea, muscle aches, and sweating.
+People with moderate anxiety may experience more physical manifestations of their feelings as well, such as nausea, muscle aches, and sweating.
 This is often enough to significantly impact a person’s daily functioning, potentially causing them pain and distress and making them avoid certain triggering situations.
 A person with moderate anxiety symptoms may be diagnosed with an anxiety disorder and can likely benefit from treatment.

 People with severe anxiety may experience persistent worry, intense fear, and potentially debilitating physical symptoms.
 They may find it difficult or impossible to control their feelings of persistent fear and anxiety, and these may arise from both rational and irrational sources.
 An individual who is experiencing severe anxiety symptoms most likely has some type of anxiety disorder and should consider seeking professional treatment.